ai4mde/studio/README.md

 > ☝️ This project is assumes you run a GNU/Linux system.
 > If you find yourself on Windows, please work from WSL2.
 > You should be fine on macOS.
+If you're just running without
+> contributing, ignore the above.

 The easiest way to get started is through a container runtime and the docker compose file at the root.
 If these terms are unfamiliar to you, start with installing a container